 Permethrin belongs to a pyrethroid family of chemicals commonly used to control insects.
-It can be used on food and feed crops, on ornamental lawns, and on livestock and pets.
-While permethrin is a frequently used insecticide that is safe around many animals, it is highly toxic to cats.
+It is used on food and feed crops, ornamental lawns, and livestock and pets.
+While permethrin is frequently used as an insecticide and is safe around many animals, it is highly toxic to cats.

 One of the most commonly reported poisoning in cats is permethrin.
 These products are NOT safe to use on cats.
 Permethrin is found in:

 - Some dog shampoos